Health

 • Excessive Blood loss due to trauma or injury.

-Other Hemoglobin Tests
+Other Haemoglobin Tests

-Separates various hemoglobin types based on their size and charge.
-It identifies types like HbA(adult hemoglobin), HbA2, HbF(fetal hemoglobin), and abnormal forms like HbS(sickle cell hemoglobin) to detect genetic disorders such as thalassemia and sickle cell disease.
+Separates various haemoglobin types based on their size and charge.
+It identifies types like HbA(adult haemoglobin), HbA2, HbF(fetal haemoglobin), and abnormal forms like HbS(sickle cell haemoglobin) to detect genetic disorders such as thalassemia and sickle cell disease.
+Haemoglobin in HPLC: A modern technique that accurately quantifies different haemoglobin variants like HBA, HbF.

 How is a blood sample taken?